hanabi/hanabi.github.io/Reference.md

 ## Level 5 - Rarely Used Strategies (Finesses & Bluffs)

+### The Selfish Clue

+* A *Selfish Clue* is when a player:
+  1) has a playable card in their hand (e.g. red 2)
+  2) gives a *Play Clue* to the next connecting card (e.g. red 3)
+* In almost all cases, there is no reason to give a *Selfish Clue*.
+Players can simply play your playable card and let someone else on the team "get" the next card.
+Being *Selfish* is typically associated with having bad teammwork.
+* However, in rare cases, giving a *Selfish Clue* can be good.
+* For example, in a 3-player game:
+  * All the 1's are played on the stacks.
+  * Alice has a globally-known playable red 2 in her hand.
+  * Bob hand is as follows, from left to right: blue 1, red 3, red 4, red 5, blue 1
+  * Both Bob and Cathy has a safe discard.
+  * Alice knows that on this turn, she is expected to play the red 2, unless she has a really good clue to give.
+  * Alice sees that if she plays the red 2, then Bob will probably have nothing to do, and will go on to discard the blue 1.
+  * At that point, the red 5 will be on chop, and it will be difficult for the team to get all of the red cards.
+Specifically, someone will probably have to give a number 3 clue to Bob as a 1-for-1 on the red 3.
+  * Alice sees that if she gives a red clue to Bob *right now* (e.g. before she plays the red 2), then she will be able to "lock-in" a nice 3-for-1 clue.
+Even though the team will lose *Tempo*, this will be incosequential because Bob has a safe discard and Cathy has a safe discard.
+  * Alice clues red to Bob as a *Selfish Play Clue*.

 ### The Selfish Finesse (A Finesse Through Your Own Hand)

-* Normally, players with playable cards play their cards and let other people give the *Play Clues*.
-However, sometimes players with a playable card can perform a *Finesse* through their own hand.
+* First, see the previous section on *Selfish Clues*.
-* This is often necessary to "lock in" the *Finesse* before the cards move out of *Finesse Position*.
-Like any other *Finesse*, players in this situation should just mark the cards for later and wait patiently for the cluer to play their card.
+* One excellent reason to give a *Selfish Clue* is to "lock in" a *Finesse* before the cards move out of *Finesse Position*.
+This is called a *Selfish Finesse*.
+* Like any other *Finesse*, players in this situation should just mark the cards for later and wait patiently for the cluer to play their card.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues red to Bob, touching a red 1 on slot 1 as a *Play Clue*.
 (This is now a globally-known red 1, since Cathy does not have any red 1's in her hand.)